Vikentije II, Serbian Patriarch: Bishop of Zletovo and Strumica

-Patriarch
+Serbian Patriarch

-Vikentije was elected Serbian Patriarch on 14 July 1950.
-He placed enormous energy into trying to resolve the problem of Pension Security funds for priests of the Serbian Church.
-Vikentije was the first Serbian Patriarch to visit Russia in almost 50 years.
-He was strongly opposed to the splitting of the Serbian Orthodox Church and the creation of a separate Macedonian Church.
+Vikentije II was elected Serbian Patriarch on 14 July 1950.
+He placed enormous energy into trying to resolve the problem of retirement funds for clergy of the Serbian Orthodox Church.
+Vikentije II was the first Serbian Patriarch to visit Russia in almost 50 years.
+He was strongly opposed to the splitting of the Serbian Orthodox Church and the establishment of a separate Macedonian Orthodox Church.

-Patriarch Vikentije died on 5 July 1958 under mysterious circumstances (like Patriarch Varnava) after a session of the Holy Assembly of bishops at which the assembly rejected suggestions from the communist regime to approve the establishment of a separate Macedonian Orthodox Church.
-He was buried in the tomb of Metropolitan Mihailo in the St. Michael's Cathedral in Belgrade.
+Patriarch Vikentije II died on 5 July 1958 under mysterious circumstances (like Patriarch Varnava before him) after a session of the Council of Bishops at which the council rejected suggestions from the communist regime to approve the establishment of a separate Macedonian Orthodox Church.
+He was buried in the tomb of Metropolitan Mihailo in the Cathedral of Saint Archangel Michael in Belgrade.